Open PhD position

 level of a German Diploma/Master.

-The appointment will start summer/fall 2017, for up to three years.
+The appointment will start early 2022, for up to three years.

 Interested applicants must submit a curriculum vitae, a list of

 publications and copies of the academic record.
 Name, affiliation and

 email of one or more potential references are to be given.

 click to show email

 General information on the University of Frankfurt and its employment

 policy.
 With its around 46000 students and 4600 employees, the Goethe